Unhappy with how much you earn? If it’s any consolation, you have a lot of company.

 3. Do a little digging

 This is where doing your homework matters.
 Current and clear market data can help support the salary increase you’re asking for.
-Use sites like Salary.com or PayScale.com to research salary averages for your position, keeping in mind that company size, geographical location, industry, experience, and educational level are important variables in compensation rates.
+Use sites like Salary.com or PayScale.com to research salary averages for your position.
+When doing this, keep in mind that company size, geographical location, industry, experience and educational level are important variables in compensation rates.

 4. Strike the right tone

 In our digital world, it’s easy to forget that striking the right tone is an essential part of conversation.
-Remember, you’re a professional who brings valuable skills to your job; outline your contributions and present your case confidently, directly, and respectfully.
+Remember, you’re a professional who brings valuable skills to your job.
+So, outline your contributions and present your case confidently, directly and respectfully.

 5. Expect pushback and have a Plan B

 Simply put, you should anticipate objections.
-While managers are trained to bring out the very best in their employees, they’re also keenly focused on costs.
-No doubt your supervisor is adept in the art of laying out a set of rational reasons why it’s not possible to increase your salary (budget restrictions, market conditions, etc.).
+While managers are trained to bring out the best in their employees, they’re also keenly focused on costs.
 Employees who are successful in getting what they ask for anticipate specific objections and are prepared with well thought-out rebuttals.

 Before your meeting, put yourself in your manager’s shoes.
 How might you try to avoid or delay a pay increase request from one of your employees?
 Once you know the potential roadblocks, you can better navigate any detours the conversation may take.

-If your manager can’t increase your salary by 5 percent and all rebuttals have fallen flat, what other potential solutions might get you closer to where you want to be?
+If your manager can’t increase your salary by 5 percent, what other potential solutions might get you closer to where you want to be?
 Consider asking for a 2.5 percent raise now and revisiting the topic in six months.
-Explore adding levels of responsibility that might justify a pay increase, or suggest formalizing a flexible work arrangement one or two days a week or adding other perks.
+Explore adding levels of responsibility that might justify a pay increase, or suggest formalizing a flexible work arrangement one or two days a week.

 6. Follow up

-Sometimes there are timing issues or larger company dynamics that we don’t know about and can’t predict.
 If your raise request is denied, try to keep the topic alive.
 As mentioned above, ask to revisit the subject in a follow-up meeting next quarter or in six months.
 Economic factors are cyclic and keeping your request open and top-of-mind can help later.
-Learn more about the things you can do right now to increase your chances of getting that raise next year.

 No matter how the conversation goes, try to wrap things up on a positive note.
-Remember, your discussion is also a chance to build a rapport with your manager and every one-on-one interaction is an opportunity to make an impact.
-Presenting your case thoroughly and professionally and accepting success or failure with the same amount of grace can go a long way professionally.
+Remember, your discussion is also a chance to build a rapport with your manager, and every one-on-one interaction is an opportunity to make an impact.
+Accepting success or failure with the same amount of grace can go a long way professionally.

 Have you recently asked for a raise and gotten it?
 What strategies helped?
 Share your comments below or on our Facebook page